Dabo dismisses talk of potential future at Bama

 "People always like to say one plus one equals two, and it's a simple thing," Swinney said of the speculation he would be Nick Saban's eventual replacement at Alabama.
 "I don't pay any attention.
 I was at Alabama 13 years.
 I love Alabama and always will.
 That won't change.
 But I'm going on my 17th year at Clemson, my 11th as head coach.
 I love where I am, love what I do."

 Swinney, who grew up in Pelham, Alabama, played for the Crimson Tide as a walk-on wide receiver and later worked as an assistant under Gene Stallings and Mike DuBose.
-He has toppled his alma mater in the College Football Playoff national championship game in two of the past three seasons, and was rewarded for that success this month with a 10-year, $93-million contract that makes him the highest paid coach in college football, edging Saban's average annual value by about $750,000.
+He has toppled his alma mater in the College Football Playoff national championship game in two of the past three seasons, and was rewarded for that success this month with a 10-year, $93 million contract that makes him the highest-paid coach in college football, edging Saban's average annual value by about $750,000.

 Included in the new contract, however, is a clause that would add to any buyout should Swinney opt to leave for Alabama.
 His standard buyout is $4 million through 2020, $3 million from 2021-22, $2 million from 2023-25 and $1 million beyond that.
 He'd owe an extra $2 million should he depart for Alabama before 2020, $1.5 before 2022, $1 million before 2025 and $500,000 before the end of the deal.